Honda RC211V

 The Honda RC211V is a 990 cc (60 cu in) four-stroke race motorcycle from HRC (Honda Racing Corporation) developed in 2001 to replace the two-stroke Honda NSR500.

 It was developed as a direct result of major changes to the regulations for the World Championship motorcycle road racing 500 cc class for the 2002 season.
-The name of the class was modified to MotoGP, and while two-stroke engines remained limited to 500 cc and four cylinders, four-stroke engines were now allowed to be as large as 990 cc and from three to six cylinders – which led many teams to switch to four-stroke designs.
+The name of the class was modified to MotoGP, and while two-stroke engines remained limited to 500 cc, four cylinders, four-stroke engines were now allowed to be as large as 990 cc and from three to six cylinders – which led many teams to switch to four-stroke designs.

 The model name designates the following: